© 2024 Connecticut Public

 Buildings destroyed by Israeli airstrikes in Gaza's Jabalia camp for Palestinian refugees on Oct.
 11, 2023.

-The conflict has expanded: Hezbollah in Lebanon began firing rockets at Israel on Oct.
-8, 2023, leading to Israeli-Hezbollah fighting that has intensified recently, and hostilities have drawn in Iran and militias in Yemen and Iraq.
+The conflict has expanded: The Iran-backed Lebanese militia Hezbollah began firing rockets at Israel on Oct.
+8, 2023, setting off Israeli-Hezbollah fighting that has intensified and led to an Israeli air and ground offensive in Lebanon, and hostilities have drawn in Iran and militias in Yemen and Iraq.
 No cease-fire has been reached.

 After a year of war, here is what's left of the Gaza Strip.